john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 <dl>
 <dd>

-If you want to iterate over prototype or instance members, you need to using the **for-in loop**.
+If you want to iterate over prototype or instance members, you need to using the **for-in loop** to return all members.
 If you were to use ```Object.keys```, you would unfortunately only return instance members so it is not a viable solution.
 ```JavaScript
   for (let keys in germanCar) {
     console.log(keys);             // make